Indicator Functions: Distilling the Information from Gaussian Random Fields: Testing the result

 For our first set of tests of Equation~\ref{eq:biginfoeq}, we measure the PDF of $\hat{\xi}_I$ from multiple realizations of a random Gaussian field, generated\footnote{Using the package \texttt{FyeldGenerator}, \citet{FyeldGen}.} from scalings of the Millennium Simulation linear power spectrum.

 We first generate such random fields at $32^3$ grid points in a cubical volume (with periodic boundary conditions) of side length $500 h^{-1}$Mpc, simulating a survey with resolution of $\sim \!16h^{-1}$Mpc.
 Since our goal is to measure the effect of amplitude on $\mathcal{P}(\hat{\xi}_I)$, we use the variance as a proxy for amplitude (i.e., setting $\sigma^2_\textrm{fid} = 1$ in Equation~\ref{eq:Az}), performing 10,000 realizations with $\sigma^2 = 0.60$ and another 10,000 with $\sigma^2 = 0.65$.
 (These values approximate $\sigma_8 = 0.8$.)
-From these we can numerically estimate $(d/d\sigma^2)\mathcal{P}(\hat{\xi}_I)$ for various density bins (ranging from $\delta=-5.5$ to $5.5$)\footnote{Since we assume $\delta$ is a Gaussian random variable, its domain is unbounded.
-In cosmological applications $\delta$ is non-Gaussian, so that $\delta < -1$ is unphysical.
+From these we can numerically estimate $(d/d\sigma^2)\mathcal{P}(\hat{\xi}_I)$ for various density bins (ranging from $\delta=-5.5$ to $5.5$, with bin width $\Delta\delta = 0.5$)\footnote{Since we assume $\delta$ is a Gaussian random variable, its domain is unbounded.
+In cosmological applications $\delta$ is non-Gaussian, and $\delta < -1$ is unphysical.
 In such cases we could perform the analysis with $A=\ln(1+ \delta)$, which has no lower bound.} and thus the information in $\xi_I$ for each of these bins.
 To estimate error bars for our information calculations, we perform 50 sets of such realizations (each set consisting of 10,000 realizations at each of the two values of $\sigma^2$).

-In the same way, we also generate random fields at $64^3$ grid points in a cubical volume of side length $1000 h^{-1}$Mpc, (using the same values for $\sigma^2$), thus simulating a survey of eight times the volume.
+In the same way, we also generate random fields at $64^3$ grid points in a cubical volume of side length $1000 h^{-1}$Mpc, (using the same values for $\sigma^2$), thus simulating a survey of eight times the volume.\footnote{The $32^3$-cell realizations are generated independently of the $64^3$-cell realizations, rather than being subsamples of the same.}